livarb/vefa-portal/content/ehf/calendar/2016-04-04-review-of-new-revision-releases.md

 +++

-Updated release artifact is available in validation service (upcomming) for [next release](/ehf/calendar/2016-05-23-revision-releases/).
+Updated release artifact is available in validation service (upcoming) for [next release](/ehf/calendar/2016-05-23-revision-releases/).